-The information set forth in this section is of significance to shareholders who hold their securities ("Euroclear Registered Securities") through Euroclear Sweden AB, which securities trade on the NASDAQ OMX First North Exchange.
+The information set forth in this section is of significance to shareholders who hold their securities ("Euroclear Registered Securities") through Euroclear Sweden AB, which securities trade on Nasdaq Stockholm.

 Shareholders who hold Euroclear Registered Securities are not registered holders of voting securities for the purposes of voting at the Meeting.
 Instead, Euroclear Registered Securities are registered under CDS & Co., the registration name of the Canadian Depositary for Securities.